What's the meaning of the word 'Abracadabra'?

-What's the meaning of the word 'Abracadabra'?

-    An exclamation used by conjurors when performing a trick.
+An exclamation used by conjurers when performing tricks.

 When stage conjurors and magicians come to the finale of a trick and exclaim 'Abracadabra!' the implication is that a mysterious power is being summoned to perform the required magic.
 In our information age, in which it is possible to look up how virtually any stunt is staged, we don't take the claims of magical powers too seriously.
 That wasn't the case when the word 'abracadabra' was first in common use.

 No one is sure as to the origin of the strange word 'abracadabra'.
 It is known to have been in use in 4th century Latin but there are several theories that place the derivation earlier, including:

 - Roman sages, notably Serenus Sammonicus, coined the word and devised the repeated word formula in the 2nd century AD.